Note: I get commissions for purchases made through links in this post.

 Since you will likely be storing alcoholic beverages in your NewAir AWB-360DB fridge, you will be pleased to know that you can lock each door using the keys that come with the unit.
 If you have youngsters in the house, you may even want to lock the soda pop side, since the doors are easy to operate even for children, and they can see what’s inside through the stainless steel framed glass.

-The NewAir AWB-360DB uses R-134A refrigerant.
+Beverage centers such as the AWB-360DB use R-134A refrigerant.
 This helps prevent damage to the ozone layer compared to other older types of coolants.

 The chilling mechanism inside is a compressor, which is what is used in most mini-coolers these days.
 It is more efficient and generally quieter than the older style.